 For the last day of the Sogeti Green x Game Jam we had 9 hours to finish and submit our games.
 Alongside the game submission we would need to also make a presentation of 3 minutes about our game.
 I logged in to WorkAdventure 15 minutes late so I joined the daily presentation when it was ending.
 Luckily, you can rewatch the last broadcast emitted so after it ended, I watched it all over again.

 I explained all the progress that I did last night to Lily and shared with her the team’s tasks.
 We were almost done but we still needed a small push to finish everything.
 We distributed the work and we started working on those objectives.
-As none of us had to go to any of the scheduled HR networking sessions we had no interruptions until lunchtime.
+As none of us had to go to any of the scheduled HR networking sessions for that day we had no interruptions until lunchtime.
 At around 12:30 when it was break time, our first and second objectives had been completed.
 Cool, 4 more to go.

 You can theoretically spent infinite time polishing a game but obviously we did not have that much time available.
 Instead, we decided what would be the best and fastest to modify in the game.
 We created a list for that and we divided the work between the two.
 I cannot share that list since it was probably a verbal agreement.
 I do not really remember.
 However, I can list some of the improvements that we had in mind to polish the game.
 Those were simple tasks that would not take much time to do such as add a cursor and icon to the game.
 Refund the nature point’s cost of a plant if it was not built it in the end.
 Paint also the plants’ tiles with a colour depending on the tile’s availability.
 This last point is probably hard to understand without a picture so here is one.